farcrycore/plugin-api/README.md

     somevalue // can be accessed using HTTP authentication, if the user has that permission typename:somevalue // can be accessed by a logged in user with the specified permission on the specified type

+### Deprecated

+To mark and endpoint as being deprecated, add the `@deprecated true` decorator to the function.

 #### Basic HTTP

 You can add custom permissions using the permissions UI in the Webtop.